 Stock keeping units have multiple uses apart from just identifying a product.
 Therefore, you need to know how to create one and what these codes stand for.
-Additionally, you need to know every possible way to utilize these codes to design a foolproof inventory management system and enhance the customer experience.
+Additionally, you must know every possible way to utilise these codes to design a foolproof inventory management system and enhance the customer experience.

 Retailers usually make their SKUs based on the characteristics of the items they sell.
-Ideally, SKUs are sub-divided into different categories and classifications so that identifying them in the store or the warehouse does not seem like a chore.
+Ideally, SKUs are subdivided into different categories and classifications, so identifying them in the store or the warehouse is not a chore.

 SKU Numbers Vs. UPCs

 It is not uncommon to mistake a UPC and SKU code as the same.
 In reality, they are two completely different entities with a similar purpose: product identification.
 Both SKUs and UPCs are numeric-based codes given to products.
-UPCs, also known as Universal Product Codes, are alloted for business purposes.
+UPCs, or Universal Product Codes, are alloted for business purposes.
 They provide you with product descriptions once you scan them.

 On the other hand, a Stock Keeping Unit, more commonly known as SKU, is an alphanumeric code assigned to one particular product by a retailer or a company for the primary purpose of stock-keeping and internal use.
 Both SKUs and UPCs are essential for inventory management.
 To successfully carry it out, you should know the fundamental differences between SKUs and UPCs to follow the appropriate practices.